-All the techniques described in this paper have been implemented on sqlmap[4].

-sqlmap is an open source command-line automatic SQL injection tool developed in Python by the author of this paper.
+All the techniques described in this paper have been implemented in sqlmap[4]. sqlmap is an open source automatic SQL injection tool developed in Python by the author of this paper.
 It can be downloaded from its SourceForge File List page.